bwiseman77/advent-2021/README.md

 # advent-2021
+Advent of Code 2021

 Data.txt is user data

-data.txt is test case